‘The Great Compromiser’: The Forgotten Legacy of Henry Clay

 A portrait of Henry Clay, 1821, by Charles Bird King.
 Oil on canvas.
 National Gallery of Art, Washington.
 (Public Domain)

 Unlike his fellow Virginians James Madison and Thomas Jefferson, Henry Clay received a minimal formal education.
-In his eulogy to Clay on July 6, 1852, and no doubt thinking of his own adolescence, fellow Kentuckian Abraham Lincoln said, “Mr. Clay’s lack of a more perfect early education, however it may be regretted generally, teaches at least one profitable lesson; it teaches that in this country, one can scarcely be so poor, but that, if he will, he can acquire sufficient education to get through the world respectably.”
+In his eulogy to Clay on July 6, 1852, and no doubt thinking of his own adolescence, fellow Kentuckian Abraham Lincoln said: “Mr. Clay’s lack of a more perfect early education, however it may be regretted generally, teaches at least one profitable lesson; it teaches that in this country, one can scarcely be so poor, but that, if he will, he can acquire sufficient education to get through the world respectably.”

-After reading the law with the eminent George Wythe in Richmond, Clay was licensed to practice law at age 20, but soon left Virginia and followed his family to Kentucky.
+After reading the law with the eminent George Wythe in Richmond, Clay was licensed to practice law at age 20, but he soon left Virginia and followed his family to Kentucky.
 This move was critical to his political destiny for while he was an outsider among the prestigious Virginian families, he was at liberty to make a name for himself in Kentucky.

 So he did.
 Over the next half century, Clay served in both the Senate and the House of Representatives, where he held the position of speaker longer than any other House member other than Sam Rayburn.
 He ran for president three times, lost each attempt, and served as secretary of state under John Quincy Adams.
 On his death, he was the first American to lie in state in the Capitol Rotunda.
 Countless grateful Americans turned out to view his funeral procession from Washington to Lexington, Kentucky, via railroad and steamboat.